 Day 8 — Santoríni

 In the second millennium BCE, massive volcanic eruptions on Santoríni collapsed the island into a fractured caldera possibly contributing to the collapse of Minoan civilization on nearby Crete.
 Today visit Akrotiri, which was buried by volcanic ash sometime between 1625 and 1450 BCE.
 Tour this Minoan Bronze Age settlement and learn about the ongoing archaeological work there.
 Santorini Palace Hotel (B,L)

 Day 9 — Santoríni

-This morning, kids meet up with their pen pals and embark on a catamaran sailing adventure.
-Our Kid to Kid Connection takes place on the beach with swimming and games on the sand.
+This morning, our Kid to Kid Connection takes place on the beach with swimming and games on the sand.
 After a picnic lunch, sail the waters of the caldera and return to Firá.
 After freshening up at the hotel, we'll head to our farewell dinner in the picturesque port of Ammoúdi.
 Santorini Palace Hotel (B,L,D)

 Day 10 — Santoríni/Athens